VojtaMaiwald/PictureRecognitionPlacement/README.md

 # PictureRecognitionPlacement
 App for object placement on top of recognized picture with ARCore and Sceneform.
-Goal is to recognize three different pictures and place coresponding model on them.
+Recognizes three different pictures at the same time.

 ARCore services in version 1.20 required